Kelsey Copeland's Page

 680 members

-My zine library consists of a whopping 2 happy friends: one about annoying bug sex from Quarter Press and one from Gemma Flack about all the synthesizers this one dude ever had that I bought for my friend but haven't gotten to him yet (said friend also has synthesizers).
+My zine library consists of a whopping 4 happy friends: one about annoying bug sex from Quarter Press ("Bug Love", I believe), one from Gemma Flack about all the synthesizers this one dude ever had that I bought for my friend but haven't gotten to him yet (said friend also has synthesizers), and two issues of "Wiseblood" from ye olde Fishspit (#67 & #64).

 I'm an editor and full staff of an art magazine (it's casual) and I am obsessed with art in general.